Back

 Related Terms

-• Yield Curve — A line plotting Treasury yields across maturities from short-term bills to long-term bonds.
+• Yield Curve — A line plotting Treasury yields across maturities from 1-month bills to 30-year bonds.
+The global benchmark for risk-free rates and the term structure of interest rates.

 • ACM Term Premium Model — The Adrian, Crump, and Moench model that decomposes Treasury yields into rate expectations and term premium components.